flash-oss/allserver/README.md

 });
 ```

 Yeah.
 This is a mutating call using `HTTP GET`.
 That's by design, and I love it.
+Allserver is an RPC server, not a website server!
+So we are free to do whatever we want here.

 ### HTTP limitations